dennissxz/data-science-handbook/34-clustering/00-clustering.md

 $k$-means for image compression [Livescue 2021]
 :::

-## Comparison
+## Flat vs Hierarchical

 In general, we have two types of clustering algorithms.

-- flat: specify the number of clusters at the beginnings, and the output are the assignment of data points to clusters.
+- **flat**: specify the number of clusters at the beginnings, and the output are the assignment of data points to clusters.

-- hierarchical: do not specify the number of cluster at the beginnings.
+- **hierarchical**: do not specify the number of cluster at the beginnings.
   - bottom-up: view each single data point as a cluster, iteratively merge two smaller clusters to a larger cluster by some rule.
   - top-down: start from a single cluster consisting all data points, iteratively split a large clusters into two smaller clusters by some rule.